“Let your light shine before people that they may see your good deeds and glorify your father in heaven.” – Matthew ch.5 v 16.

 KS2 Values Reward Scheme

-In 2016, we introduced a new reward system for KS2 pupils.
-The system is designed to recognise when pupils ‘Let their light shine’ and also encourage them to focus and develop new skills and ways to do this.
+Our KS2 reward system is designed to recognise when pupils ‘Let their light shine’ and also encourage them to focus and develop new skills and ways to do this.
 Feel free to view the letter to parents below which explains how this system works.

 Prayer and Reflection